-For me design is a way of problem solving and achieving outcomes.
-Don’t ask me to design an app or a screen or any other form of output.
+For me design is a way of problem solving and achieving outcomes, not creating outputs like apps or websites.

 I start with human needs, not with technology.
 Technology is just a vehicle to fulfil human needs, not a need itself.
 Sometimes it’s even harmful.
 The world needs more humanity, not more technology.